 Feng Shui is about the house and its surrounding.
 It’s about where you live and NOT about where you travel.

 Ok, this one is a little better than “how to Feng Shui your fridge” because it’s a more common Feng Shui misinterpretation.
 In fact, many articles refer to Feng Shui as the “art of furniture placement” and nothing more.
 This is very misleading because Feng Shui is MUCH more than that.

 The reason why furniture sometimes needs to be moved is because they need to accommodate to the Qi flow of the area.
 For instance, the bed location should be adjusted if there’s a door that’s close to it AND facing towards it.
 The same applies to the living room sofa and work desk.

 18. Restroom Cameras for Feng Shui

-This article is about installing cameras in female restrooms explained away as Feng Shui.
+There was an article in 2018 published on thebeijinger.com about installing cameras in female restrooms explained away as Feng Shui.
 Oh my… seriously?

 I had mixed feelings when I read this article.
 At first, the article just made me laugh.
 But then, I got sad for the girls who were being taken advantage of.
 Then, I was also feeling angry that the name of Feng Shui was used for such wicked intentions.
 It reminded me of another news where a Feng Shui master tricked young girls into sexual intercourse for “good luck”.
 I seriously don’t know what to say.